telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### error

-Fires when an upload / remove operation has failed.
+Fires when an upload or remove operation has failed.